-LOUISIANA INSURER BAD FAITH CLAIMS
+HURRICNE IDA LOUISIANA INSURANCE BAD FAITH CLAIMS

 Louisiana Supreme Court has noted that both statutes incorporate the same standard and proscribe the same conduct.
-The cases interpreting the two provisions are used interchangeably.
+The cases interpreting the two provisions are used them interchangeably.

 The statutes penalize an insurer whose willful refusal of a claim is not based on a good-faith defense.
 While an insurer cannot “stonewall” the insured because she cannot show her exact amount of damage, the insurer is not required by the bad faith statutes to pay all of the insured’s claim within the statutory period to avoid penalties.